xrdocs/ncs5500/_tutorials/acl-packet-length-matching-ncs55xx-and-ncs5xx.md

 ## Header Definition - IPv6

-  - For IPv6 the "payload length" field in the packet does not include the IPv6 headers
-  - It only covers the payload length (the data following this headers).
-  - The IPv6 header is assumed to be 40 bytes; so the configured ACE's packet length is reduced by 40 bytes and this value is configured into the TCAM as the match criteria for the IPv6 header
-  - For example, if the ACE is configured for the packet length of 200, the TCAM will configure it as 160
+For IPv6 the "payload length" field in the packet does not include the IPv6 headers.
+It only covers the payload length (the data following this headers).The IPv6 header is assumed to be 40 bytes; so the configured ACE's packet length is reduced by 40 bytes and this value is configured into the TCAM as the match criteria for the IPv6 header.
+For example, if the ACE is configured for the packet length of 200, the TCAM will configure it as 160

-  - The IPv6 header is really not a fixed size, because there can be one or more extension headers.
-  - Currently, the hardware does not take this into consideration and simply assumes the IPv6 header is a fixed 40 bytes.
+The IPv6 header is really not a fixed size, because there can be one or more extension headers.
+Currently, the hardware does not take this into consideration and simply assumes the IPv6 header is a fixed 40 bytes.
-  - We can similarly apply a IPv6 ACL and check the programming using the same commands.
-  - _We will dedicate the a separate post for IPv6 Extension Header_
+We can similarly apply a IPv6 ACL and check the programming using the same commands._We will dedicate the a separate post for IPv6 Extension Header_

 ## Optimizing Memory usage

-  - Sometimes in real production networks, we are not sure what packet length we will receive on the interface.
+Sometimes in real production networks, we are not sure what packet length we will receive on the interface.
 Whether it have a VLAN header or not, or what will be the size of the packet.
-  - In this scenarios, it is recommended to use range option
-  - This will help in optimizing resource utilization with lesser TCAM entries
-  - For example, if we want to permit packets only with length 800 to 810 bytes while denying others.
+In this scenarios, it is recommended to use range option.
+This will help in optimizing resource utilization with lesser TCAM entries.
+For example, if we want to permit packets only with length 800 to 810 bytes while denying others.
-  - This will consume 13 entries in the TCAM
+This will consume 13 entries in the TCAM

 ![Screenshot 2020-08-05 at 4.35.02 PM.png]({{site.baseurl}}/images/Screenshot 2020-08-05 at 4.35.02 PM.png)